awslabs/mountpoint-s3/doc/LOGGING.md

 Both the directory and log files are created with permissions such that the process owner has read/write access and the group has read access.
 Log files are not rotated or cleaned up.

-When running in foreground mode (`-f, --foreground`), `mount-s3` will emit logs to stdout irrespective of the `--log-directory` configuration.
+When running in foreground mode (`-f, --foreground`), `mount-s3` will emit logs to stdout in addition to any configured log directory.

 ## Log details